MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/payment-module.md

 ![Example of gift card, loyalty, and payment modules on a checkout page](./media/ecommerce-payments.PNG)

 ## Paypal
-In 10.0.14, Payments module provides support Paypal.
-The payment module is integrated with the <TBD> payment connector.
-For more information about how to setup and configure this payment connector see  [](tbd).
+In 10.0.14, payment module is integrated with the Dynamics 365 Payment Connector for Paypal.
+For more information about how to setup and configure this payment connector see  [Dynamics 365 Payment Connector for Paypal](tbd)

-On the checkout page, you can have both Adyen and the Paypal connector configured or it can be either one.
+On the checkout page, you can have both Adyen and the Paypal connector configured.
 The module has been enhanced with additional properties to help identify which connector it should work with.
-See module properties "Supported tender types" and "Is primary payment" for more details.
+See module properties **Supported tender types** and **Is primary payment** for more details.

 When the module is configured with Paypal connector, a Paypal button  appears on the checkout page.
 When invoked by the site user it renders an iframe with Paypal information.
 The site user can login and provide their paypal information within this iframe to complete thier transaction.

 The paypal connector does not require a billing address module as all billing related infromation is handled by Paypal within its iframe.
 SHipping and shipping options are required though.

 The following illustration shows an example of gift card, loyalty, Adyen payment and Paypal on a checkout page.
 ![Example of gift card, loyalty, Adyen payment and Paypal modules on a checkout page](./media/ecommerce-paypal.PNG)

 ## Payment module properties